 What is GAP insurance and why would you need it?

 GAP insurance is optional car insurance coverage that will ensure a leased or financed car is paid off in the case of a total loss.
 It pays the “gap” amount between what you owe on a car and the actual cash value of the automobile.
 You don’t need GAP insurance if you’ve already paid off or otherwise own your vehicle.
-If you need GAP car insurance, enter your ZIP code below to start comparing rates from local companies.
+If you need GAP car insurance, enter your ZIP code below to start comparing auto insurance rates from local companies.

 Free Car Insurance Comparison